 Locked vs. Unlocked Phones

 The typical protocol for buying a smartphone is to go to your local cell phone store.
 It is convenient because buyers can preview different options but can be inconvenient if you don't want to be stuck in a contract.
 Most major carriers, like Verizon, lock you into a two-year contract.
 It can be expensive and restricting, because if another deal comes along, you may have to pay a penalty fee to get out of your current contract.

 This is called buying a locked phone--a phone that has a SIM card programmed to only work with a specific carrier.
 The network, such as Verizon, AT&T, or Sprint, comes with a contract binding the customer to that particular network.
 Usually, the time frame is two years.
 It is how the network makes is money, through the invisible product of cell phone service.

 An unlocked phone is one that is basically a free agent.
 It isn't associated or bound to any specific provider.
 Unlocked phones can be used with most any carrier, which is why unlocked cell phones are sold on eBay.
-They are not bound to an agreement with a carrier.
 An unlocked phone works just the same as a locked phone.
 You can make calls, send texts, use apps, and surf the internet.
 It does not come with a contract, so you can choose whatever compatible phone carrier you wish to use.